-Finally, MHG is borne out of mid-western values – we work hard and strive to deliver quality services to our clients, on time and on budget.
+Finally, MHD is borne out of mid-western values – we work hard and strive to deliver quality services to our clients, on time and on budget.

 - Department of Commerce Facilities Modernization: Served as the Project Management support function for the low voltage Audio Visual and Video-teleconferencing aspect of the Open Office Concept initiative and worked with its primes (Grunley, RTKL and Hard Light Consulting) to deliver the integration of over 40 collaboration systems that provide the Department of Commerce with a modern work environment for the DOC’s 3,200 employees.
 The system included automated conference room controls for the video displays, sound systems and video conferencing systems located in the collaborative spaces.
 The system also includes an enterprise room scheduling system, which is integrated with the DOC’s Outlook and Gmail Calendar system.

 Other projects include but are not limited to:

 - GSA/Department of Transportation – FAA: Chiller and Air Handler Modernization;

 - GSA/Federal Law Enforcement: Elevator Repair and Modernization;

 - Arkansas Baptist College: Design, Build and Install Green Energy Programming – Solar/LED Conversion;

 - Arkansas Baptist College: Design, Build and Install eSports Gaming;